 Can I get free prescriptions?

 You can claim free prescriptions if you are:

 - receiving Income Support, JSA, ESA or Universal Credit

 - and/or have certain health conditions, including a continuing disability or diabetes that can’t be controlled with diet.

 If you are on a low income, you may qualify for help with NHS prescriptions and other health costs through the Low Income Scheme.

 You may be able to claim Housing Benefit if you pay rent, you’re claiming other benefits or are on a low income, or your savings are less than £16,000.

-Universal Credit will eventually replace Housing Benefit, becoming one single payment.
+Universal Credit will replace Housing Benefit, becoming one single payment.
 You receive the money directly, and are then responsible for paying your landlord.
 There will be a weekly benefit cap and if the amount you receive exceeds this, your Housing Benefit will be reduced.